 possum posse

-Best known for the wildly popular viral video series, “Guy On A Buffalo,” Jomo & The Possum Posse have made a name for themselves with their unique blend of cynicism, dead-eyed soul and anti-machismo honky-tonk.
+Best known for the wildly popular viral video series, “Guy On A Buffalo,” Jomo & The Possum Posse have built a reputation for blending razor-sharp wit, dead-eyed soul, and anti-machismo honky-tonk into something entirely their own.

 You really couldn’t ask for a better blend of country twang, fiddle, electric guitar, and band camaraderie…On Local Motive, you feel like you should clap and holler at the end of each song.
 “Girl From Acadiana,” “Stick in the Sticks,” “The Real Housewives of the West of Us”…there really isn’t any standout track to highlight because they are all so fun and fantastic!